BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <blockquote>
 During the Second World War, Von Neumann was a consultant to the Manhattan Project at Los Alamos, and was heavily involved in the intensive mathematical calculations needed to design the atomic bomb.
-In 1944 this need for calculating power led him to the ENIAC, a clumsy electronic behemoth built by the University of Pennsylvania for the US Army’s Ballistics Research Laboratory.
+In 1944 this need for calculating power led him to the ENIAC, a clumsy electronic behemoth built by the University of Pennsylvania for the US Army's Ballistics Research Laboratory.
 Von Neumann collaborated with the designers of the ENIAC to produce a more effective design, which we now know as the stored-program computer – the blueprint for the post-war computer revolution.
 </blockquote>

 <p>